What to Wear to a Dental Assistant Job Interview

 Background: Choose a neutral, uncluttered background.
 A plain wall, bookshelf with tidy items, or a clean home office projects professionalism.
 Avoid busy or overly personal backgrounds.

-Clothing: Wear a structured top in a solid color that contrasts with your background.
+Clothing: Wear a structured top in a solid colour that contrasts with your background.
 Avoid small patterns that can create distracting visual noise on camera.
 Even if you are wearing sweatpants out of frame, a full outfit helps maintain posture and energy.

 Audio: Use a quiet space and check your microphone and internet connection before the interview.
 Poor audio can overshadow a polished appearance.